-The ombrello da pioggia (rain umbrella) can also be called a parapioggia or paracqua in Italian whereas the ombrello da sole (sun umbrella) also goes by the name of parasole, which shares the same origin as the word parasol in English.
+The ombrello da pioggia (rain umbrella) can also be called a parapioggia or paracqua in Italian whereas the ombrello da sole (sun umbrella) also goes by the name parasole, which shares the same origin as the word parasol in English.

 A Londra molta gente va in giro con l’ombrello in qualsiasi tipo di clima.

 In London many people go around with an umbrella in all kinds of weather.

 Ombrellino, the diminutive of ombrello, literally means small umbrella and is often used to refer to the tiny paper umbrellas placed in cocktails, umbrellas attached to baby carriages, or the elegantly crafted parasols women used to carry in the past.
 In the Catholic religion, it is also the word for the small canopy that, according to the Roman ritual, must be kept open above the priest’s head when he publicly carries the Blessed Sacrament.

 Ombrellone on the other hand usually denotes a beach umbrella or any other kind of large umbrella that protects people from the sun at cafés, restaurants or markets.
 The expression vicino di ombrellone (lit: beach umbrella neighbour) is how you’d describe an acquaintance or friend who often chooses a spot or hires an umbrella next to you at the beach.